mozilla/skywriter/docs/releases/notes06.html.markdown

 Features
 --------

+* The license has changed!
+Bespin 0.6 onward is now licensed with the tri-license commonly used by Mozilla projects.
+MPL/GPL/LGPL.
+This means that Bespin is now official GPL compatible.
 * The Editor component has been completely revamped as a SproutCore component.
   It now more closely follows the Model/View/Controller pattern.
 * Non-US characters and keyboards now work with Bespin.
 A big thanks to Julian